-Once any new API contract changes are made to the RAML contract, make sure to version your contract by iterating the version number on the RAML contract.
+Once any new API Contract changes are made to the RAML contract, make sure to version your contract by iterating the version number on the RAML contract.
 Start with 0.1 version initially and iterate minor versions for minor defects or hotfixes.
 Iterate major contract versions for significant operation changes.
 For example, if a new field needs to be added to the response, but the operation remains the same, iterate a minor version (e.g., from 0.1 to 0.2).
 If there is a change in the operation signature itself (e.g. the URI now has a new path parameter), iterate a major version (from 0.2 to 1.0).